🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 How Odds Are Set

-Prediction markets: Market participants establish prices through trading activity — competition between buyers and sellers determines the odds.
-No inherent bookmaker advantage exists.
-Platforms typically impose modest trading costs (around 1-2%), though the underlying odds remain unbiased.
-This creates opportunities for informed traders to achieve sustained returns.
+Prediction markets: Market participants establish prices through continuous buying and selling activity.
+No inherent house advantage exists.
+Platforms typically levy a modest transaction fee (usually 1-2%), yet the underlying prices remain unbiased.
+This creates opportunity for informed traders to achieve sustainable returns.

 Market Coverage